-Students are encouraged to contact with financial assistance office with questions.
-605-668-1589 | FinAid@mountmarty.edu
+Students are encouraged to contact the financial assistance office with questions. $605\text{-}668\text{-}1589 \mid \text{FinAid@mountmarty.edu}$

 ACADEMIC SERVICES

 Advising

 The program director and advisor will assist in the planning of a program of studies.
 Each student is responsible for planning a program in keeping with all requirements for graduation and certification.
 It is the student's responsibility to contact and confer with their advisor concerning questions regarding the program.